 Occupational therapists help people with physical challenges develop the skills they need to accomplish everyday tasks.
 They work in hospitals, occupational therapy offices, schools, and nursing homes.
 They usually need a master's degree.
-All states require these workers to hold a license to practice occupational therapy.
+Additionally, professionals in all states need a license to practice occupational therapy.

 - Research Analysts

 Research analysts assess quantitative and qualitative data.
 They write reports and deliver presentations that explain their findings.
 They can work in the private and public sectors.
-Master's students gain advanced research skills that help make them excellent research analysts.
+Master's students gain advanced research skills, which can help them excel as research analysts.

 Doctoral Degree in Gerontology

-Gerontology Ph.D. programs prepare graduates for high-level careers in the field.
+Gerontology doctoral programs prepare graduates for high-level careers in the field.
 Doctoral students gain expertise in gerontology theory and practice before pursuing a specialization.
-Gerontology Ph.D. students spend at least one year conducting research and writing a dissertation on their specialization.
-Ph.D. programs typically take 3-7 years to complete.
+Students pursuing a doctorate in gerontology spend at least one year conducting research and writing a dissertation on their specialization.
+In total, these programs typically take 3-7 years to complete.

-Graduates can go on to find careers in teaching, research, clinical practice, and administration.
-Potential jobs for Ph.D. graduates include postsecondary teachers and geriatric specialist physicians.
+Graduates can go on to careers in teaching, research, clinical practice, and administration.

 - Physicians, Geriatric Specialists

 Physicians who specialize in geriatrics work to diagnose, treat, and prevent illnesses in older adults.
 They study general medicine before specializing in geriatrics.
 They must complete medical school and at least three years of residencies.
 They also need to obtain a medical license.

 Postsecondary teachers provide instruction to students at community colleges and four-year colleges and universities.
 They create curricula, assess student learning, and teach courses.
 They may also conduct and publish research.